The UN in Syria: years of impotence and failure

 - Two mediators give up -

-In August 2012, Kofi Annan resigned as UN and Arab League mediator after five months of fruitless efforts, complaining of the lack of great power support for his mission.
+In August 2012, Kofi Annan resigns as UN and Arab League mediator after five months of fruitless efforts, complaining of the lack of great-power support for his mission.

-He said the increasing militarization on the ground and the clear lack of unity on the Security Council "fundamentally changed the circumstances for the effective exercise" of his role as mediator.
+He says the increasing militarization on the ground and the clear lack of unity on the Security Council "fundamentally changed the circumstances for the effective exercise" of his role as mediator.

 Annan had proposed a six-point plan calling for a cessation of combat and a political transition.
-But the plan was never put into effect.
+But the plan is never put into effect.

-Former Algerian foreign minister Lakhdar Brahimi then took up the baton.
-In early 2014, he organized in Geneva the first direct negotiations between the government and the opposition, under the auspices of the United States and Russia.
-But the talks achieved nothing concrete.
-Brahimi stepped down as mediator after two years of unsuccessful diplomacy.
+Former Algerian foreign minister Lakhdar Brahimi then takes up the baton.
+In early 2014, he organizes in Geneva the first direct negotiations between the government and the opposition, under the auspices of the United States and Russia.
+But the talks achieve nothing concrete.
+Brahimi steps down as mediator after two years of unsuccessful diplomacy.

 - Nine rounds at the UN -